Aoleon/cjd80/replit.md

 # CJD Amiens - Application Web Interne "Boîte à Kiffs"

 ## Overview
-This project is an internal web application for the "Centre des Jeunes Dirigeants (CJD) d'Amiens".
+This project is an internal web application for the "Centre des Jeunes Dirigeants (CJD) d'Amiens."
 Its primary purpose is to facilitate collaborative idea sharing ("Boîte à Kiffs"), enable voting on proposals, and manage events with HelloAsso integration.
 The application serves internal CJD Amiens members (business leaders, entrepreneurs).
 The project involves migrating from an existing Firestore-based system to a modern, responsive, and optimized architecture, aiming for high performance and a user-friendly interface.
 It includes a comprehensive CRM for patron and member management, an engagement scoring system, subscription tracking, and an admin dashboard for quick overviews.

 ## User Preferences
 ### Primary Communication Rule